 Temple of Poseidon at Sounio constructed atop ruins of older temple

-It was constructed in 444–440 BC, during the ascendancy of the Athenian statesman Pericles, who also rebuilt the Parthenon in Athens.
+Construction on the Temple of Poseidon began in 444 BC, and it was completed in 440 BC.
+This was the time of the ascendancy of the Athenian statesman Pericles, who also rebuilt the Parthenon in Athens.

-Perched above the sea at a height of almost 60 meters (200 feet), the arrestingly beautiful structure was built on the ruins of an earlier temple dating back to the Archaic period.
+Perched above the sea at a height of almost sixty meters (200 feet), the arrestingly beautiful structure was built on the ruins of an earlier temple dating back to the Archaic period.

 Before the current temple was built, there was a much earlier Archaic temple, also dedicated to Poseidon, at the site.

 Although there is evidence of its destruction at the site, it is unclear who razed the archaic temple at Sounio.

 Many believe that, as it was determined that the temple was destroyed around 480 BC, Persian troops under the leader Xerxes must have demolished it.

 While there is no direct evidence to bolster the claim, tragically, the Persian troops did destroy a number of temples and monuments around Greece during the war, including all of the archaic structures on the Acropolis in Athens.